approximately-equal/kingmaker-thesis/contents/matter/background.typ

   - If a candidate exceeds the quota, they are elected.
 Their excess votes are then redistributed to the next candidate in the voter's ranking.
 This redistribution is proportional: each ballot contributing to the surplus is transferred at a fractional weight such that the total transferred equals the surplus.

-  - If no candidate exceeds the droop quota, then the candidate(s) with the fewest votes are eliminated.
+  - If no candidate exceeds the Droop quota, then the candidate(s) with the fewest votes are eliminated.
 Their votes are then redistributed to the next candidate in the voter's ranking, if any.
 ]

 #example[
   Suppose we want to elect $2$ seats.
 There are 4,500 ballots with preferences $A prec C prec B prec D$, 3000 ballots with preferences $B prec D prec A prec C$, 1500 ballots with preferences $C prec A prec B prec D$, 1000 ballots with preferences $D prec C prec B prec A$ (10,000 total ballots).
 Thus the droop quota is $10000 / (2 + 1) = 3333$.

   + Round 1: Counting the first place votes, $A = 4500, B = 3000, C = 1500, D = 1000$.
 Candidate $A$ exceeds the quota, and is elected.
-Their votes are redistributed to the next candidate ($C$).
+Their 1167 votes in excess of the Droop quota are redistributed to the next candidate ($C$).

-  + Round 2: Counting the first place votes, $C = 4500 + 1500 = 6000, B = 3000, D = 1000$.
-Candidate $C$ exceeds the quota, and is elected.
-There are no more seats to fill, so the election is over.
-Candidates $A$ and $C$ are elected.
+  + Round 2: Counting the first place votes, $C = 1500 + 1167 = 2667, B = 3000, D = 1000$.
+No candidate exceeds the Droop quota, so the candidate with the fewest votes is eliminated ($D$).
+Their votes are redistributed to $C$.

+  + Round 3: Counting the first place votes, $C = 2667 + 1000 = 3667, B = 3000$.
+Candidate $C$ exceeds the Droop quota, and is elected.
 ]

 == Statistical Social Choice <statistical-social-choice> // ====================